 $ mvn clean package spring-boot:repackage $ java -jar target/spring-boot-ops.war

 More details regarding how to run a jar file can be found in our article Run JAR Application With Command Line Arguments.

 4.3.
 Inside the War File

-To understand better how the command mentioned above can run a full server application, we can take a look into our spring-boot-ops.war.
+To better understand how the above mentioned command can run a full server application, we can take a look into our spring-boot-ops.war.

-If we uncompress it and peek inside, we find the usual suspects:
+If we uncompress it and peek inside, we'll find the usual suspects:

 - META-INF, with the auto-generated MANIFEST.MF

 - WEB-INF/classes, containing our compiled classes

 - WEB-INF/lib, which holds our war dependencies and the embedded Tomcat jar files

 That's not all though, as there are some folders specific to our fat package configuration: